“To the Fenian Brotherhood, the campaign to seize Canada seemed entirely plausible. Unfortunately for them, things just didn’t work out that way.”

 The End of the Dream

-In 1881, the movement financed a 30-foot long submarine it dubbed The Fenian Ram, ostensibly to be used against British shipping.
+In 1881, the group financed a 30-foot long submarine dubbed The Fenian Ram, ostensibly to be used against British shipping.
 Unable to find a crew to operate it, the sub was mothballed in 1883, only to be pulled from storage in 1916 for use as a public attraction at Irish Republican fundraisers in the United States.

 Ironically, while the Fenians sought to break the British stranglehold over Ireland, the only country to gain independence as a result of its 1866 raids was Canada.
-The attacks, which were largely repelled by local militia, generated a new surge on patriotic fervor in Canada that would be a factor in the colonies’ amicable independence from Great Britain in 1867.
+The attacks, which were largely repelled by local militia, generated a new surge of patriotic fervor in Canada that would be a factor in the colonies’ amicable independence from Great Britain in 1867.

-However, Ireland would finally achieve independence from Great Britain in 1922 following its own war of independence between 1919 and 1921.
+Ireland would finally achieve independence from Great Britain in 1922 following its own war of independence between 1919 and 1921.